nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/configuration/projectjson.md

 use Nx executors).
 Both `package.json` and `project.json` files are located in each project's folder.
 Nx merges the two files to get each project's configuration.
 This guide covers the `project.json` case.

+> Angular developers can also configure projects in angular.json.
+Read [this guide](/getting-started/nx-and-angular#angularjson) for more information.

 ## Project Configuration

 The `project.json` file contains configuration specific to its project.
 This file is often created when you use Nx